 - A waterproof wrapping for our entire body

 - The first line of defence against bacteria and other organisms

 - A sense organ that gives us information about pain, temperature, and pressure.

 Our skin is made up of 3 main layers

 The skin you can see is called the epidermis.
 This protects the more delicate inner layers.
 The epidermis is made up of several ‘sheets’ of cells.
-The bottom sheet is where new epidermal cells are made.
+The bottom sheet are where new epidermal cells are made.
 As old, dead skin cells are sloughed off the surface, new ones are pushed up to replace them.
 The epidermis also contains melanin, the pigment that gives skin its colour.

 Under the epidermis is the dermis.
 This is made up of elastic fibres (elastin) for suppleness and protein fibres (collagen) for strength.
 The dermis contains sweat glands, sebaceous glands, hair follicles, blood vessels and nerves.

 The subcutis is a layer of fat that sits immediately under the dermis.
 It provides thermal insulation and mechanical protection.
 It gives smoothness and contour to our body.
 Adipose fat stored in the subcutis is a source of energy.

 What’s your skin barrier and what purpose does it serve?